Feeding Tubes: The Basics

 Where do I get the feedings?

-If your insurance will not cover your formula, there may be patient assistance programs available through the manufacturer.
+If your insurance will not cover your formula, there may be patient assistance programs through the manufacturer.
 Your oncology social worker or navigator can help refer you to these programs.
-The Oley Foundation (http://oley.org/) is a non-profit organization that maintains a list of equipment and supplies that have been donated, as well as education, advocacy, and networking opportunities.
+The Oley Foundation (http://oley.org/) is a non-profit organization that has a list of equipment and supplies that have been donated, as well as education, advocacy, and networking opportunities.